Michelmersh Brick Holdings PLC Corporate Governance

 Audit and Remuneration Committees.

-Audit and remuneration committees, each comprised of the non-executive directors, Eric Gadsden, Alan Hardy and Bob Carlton-Porter.
+Audit and remuneration committees, each comprised of the non-executive directors, Eric Gadsden and Bob Carlton-Porter and the Deputy Chairman Martin Warner.
 The audit committee meets at least twice a year and is responsible for ensuring that the financial performance, position and prospects of the Group are properly monitored and reported on, meeting the auditors and reviewing their reports relating to accounts and internal controls.
 The remuneration committee reviews the performance of executive directors and set the scale and structure of their remuneration and the terms of their service agreements with due regards to the interests of shareholders.
 The remuneration committee also determines the payment of bonuses to executive directors and the allocation of share options to employees.